Affiliate links on SoundGuys may earn us a commission. Learn more.

 - Vegans.
 Focal has opted for leatherette ear pads.
 Though leatherette may connote cheapness, this isn’t the case with the Listen Wireless.
 Both cushions are 22mm thick and are heat sensitive, meaning they won’t make your ears as sweaty as leather models do.

-- Those who need good noise isolation but don’t like active noise-cancelling headphones.
+- Those who need good noise isolation but don’t like active noise-canceling headphones.
 Despite their size, these aren’t equipped with ANC technology, but they manage to effectively filter out environmental brouhaha.

 Focal includes a 3.5mm cable that terminates at a 45-degree angle, a micro-USB charging cable, a neoprene carrying case, and the Focal Listen Wireless headphones—which are available in four colors: black, olive, blue, and purple.
 This may err on the side of overly critical, but for headphones retailing at just one Washington shy of $300, it would have been nice to see a hardshell or hybrid case, instead of a squishy neoprene one.